Everything You Need to Know About UPS Class A Driver Jobs

 Linehaul Drivers (Over-the-Road)

-• Operate sleeper cabs on national routes with 53′ trailers
+• Operate sleeper cabs on national routes with 53′ trailers.

 Feeder Drivers (Regional)

-• TWIC card required for port operations
+• TWIC cards may be required for port operations (TWIC).

 Road Drivers (Hybrid)

-• Combination of linehaul and feeder work
+• Blend of linehaul and feeder duties.

-• Variable schedules with higher overtime opportunities
+• Variable schedules that often yield greater overtime opportunities.

-• Must maintain current USDOT medical card
+• Must maintain a current USDOT medical card.

 How to Become a UPS Class A Driver: U.S. Career Path

-3. Acquire Hazmat (H), Doubles/Triples (T), and Tanker (N) endorsements
+3. Earn endorsements: Hazmat (H), Doubles/Triples (T), and Tanker (N) as needed.

 5 FMCSA-Compliant Tips for Getting Hired